pronovic/smartapp-sensortrack/README.md

 webserver.
 If everything goes well, you will be prompted to configure the SmartApp, and you will get the option to choose which devices to collect data from.
 If something goes wrong, you will get an error dialog in the app, and you'll have to look in the `journalctl` logs to debug it.
+If necessary, you can adjust config files in `~/.config/sensortrack/server` to increase the log level or enable JSON logging (but note that JSON logging exposes secrets into your log).

 Once you are done configuring the SmartApp, it will subscribe to events from your sensors.
 As those events flow into the webhook, they will be recorded in